Home

 In count, one or several categorical variables/functions

-can be specified with -k/--key
+can be specified with -k/--key.

 Example: summarize the GC content in 10% intervals

-The function bin(variable, interval)
+The function bin(variable, interval) groups continuous numeric values

 into intervals